zackaryO/lease_manager/README.md

     console.log('Logging in with:', this.username, this.password);`

 # known bugs

-The color codeded payment status in the dashboard component is not accurately displaying the status, the issue appears to be on the back-end not getting updated

-the details component will only displays "Days Past Due", if indeed the payment is past due using ngif, which appears to be working correctly (need to validate!).
-The value is incorrect, on the surface appears to be either two days off or is not using the correct values. the logic needs to be re-evauluated.

 can't seem to add more than one lease without having to leave and renavigate to or refresh the the page